ryanwentzel/ryanlwentzel.com/collections/_fieldnotes/2024-05-09-lake-hodges.md

 ## Notes

 - Profuse mustard blooms.
-- The white flowers of California Cudweed go well with the vibrant yellow of mustard.
+- The white flowers of California Cudweed pair well with the vibrant yellow of mustard.
+- Lots of Italian thistle
 - Heard another vocal Black-headed Grosbeak in a tree.
 Didn't have my binoculars so I couldn't get a good look.
 - Large patches of Deerweed along Del Dios Highway.